jordanrunge/greatschools_rating_analysis/README.md

-# nycdsa_web_scraping_project
+# Great Schools Data Mining and Ratings Analysis

-To view my full analysis, go to great_schools_web_scrapping_project.ipynb To view my presentation, go to GreatSchools Web Scraping Project.pdf
+To view my full analysis, go to great_schools_ratings_analysis.ipynb To view the graphs I made using ggplot2, go to plots.R To view my presentation, go to GreatSchools Data Mining and Rating Analysis.pdf

 All other .ipynb or .py files in the repo were either used for 'rough drafts' or not used at all.